vmware-archive/sql-to-dbsp-compiler/README.md

 We assume that the Zetasql source tree is installed in ../zetaszl with respect to the root directory of the compiler project (we only need the .test files).
-One way the source tree can be obtained is from the git mirror: <https://github.com/google/zetasql.git>
+One way the source tree can be obtained is from the git repository: <https://github.com/google/zetasql.git>

 We have implemented a general-purpose parser (based on ANTLR) and testing framework for running SqlLogicTest programs, in the